Probate Q&A Series What steps must I take to file a creditor claim in North Carolina probate to recover court-ordered life insurance benefits?

 Identify Your Claim

 First, confirm you hold a valid court order directing the decedent’s insurer or estate to pay you benefits.
-These benefits become a debt of the estate once the insurer pays into probate or the personal representative collects them.
+These benefits may become a debt of the estate if the insurer pays them to the estate or the personal representative collects them.

 Deadlines for Presenting Claims